On this page, we’ll give an introduction to Balanced Scorecards.

 The difference between the sum of your Income, and the sum of your cost, will yield your Net Profit.
 Then, there’s always Tax, you know, the contribution that polititians or some people who call themselves gouvernment require us to pay for society, gouvernment, military, peacemaking, healthcare, sugar, other useful things, young people, old people, poor people, unemployed people, people who want to work, and last, but not least, politicians in parliament, where they talk about what’s important.

-Then you know, there’s always a few people who are just working and producing any useful goods.
-These guys are paying the Tax.
+Then you know, there’s always a few people who are just working and producing hopefully useful goods.
+If it works out, these guys are paying the Tax for all these people.

 We substract Tax from Net Income, and you got your real Net Profit.
 That’s the money in your pocket at the end of the month, as a company owner.
 It’s pretty much the same when being a worker.